Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Structural G-StMVAR Model

-We have established that in the model defined by (\ref{eq:def_sgstmvar1}) and (\ref{eq:def_sgstmvar2}) with the normalization $\text{Cov}(e_t|\mathcal{F}_{t-1}) = I_d$, the structural shocks are identified up ordering and sign under Assumption~\ref{as:eigenvalues}.
-Global statistical identification of the shocks is therefore obtained by fixing the signs and ordering of the columns of $B_t$.
-The ordering of the columns can be fixed by fixing an arbitrary ordering for the eigenvalues in the diagonals of $\Lambda_m$, $m=2,..,M$.
+Our model identifies the shocks up to ordering and sign under Assumption~\ref{as:eigenvalues}, and therefore, global identification of the shocks is obtained by fixing the signs and ordering of the columns of $B_t$.
+The ordering of the columns can be fixed by choosing an arbitrary ordering for the eigenvalues in the diagonals of $\Lambda_m$, $m=2,..,M$.
 The signs, in turn, can be normalized by placing a single strict sign constraint in each column of $B_t$.
+The identification is, however, a statistical one, and it does not reveal which column of the impact matrix is related to which shock, nor does it necessarily lead to structural shocks with economic interpretations.
+Moreover, as the structure of the impact matrix in~(\ref{eq:B-matrix}) shows, it follows from the simultaneous diagonalization of the covariance matrices that, for each shock, the relative impact responses of the variables are restricted to be constant over time.
+More specifically, this identifying restriction implies that the impact responses to the $i$th shock $e_{1t}$ are $w_i(\sum_{m=1}^{M_1}\alpha_{m,t}\lambda_{mi} + \sum_{m=M_1 + 1}^{M}\alpha_{m,t}\omega_{m,t}\lambda_{mi})^{1/2}e_{1t}$, where $w_i$ $(d\times 1)$ is the $i$th column of $W$.